MK2112/any_to_any.py/README.md

 ### Command Line Interface
  - Parameters, all of which are optional:
+   - `-h` or `--help`: List all available parameters, their description and default values, then exit
    - `-i` or `--input`: Directory containing MP4 files to be converted.
 If not provided, the directory from where script is called will be used
    - `-f` or `--format`: File format of desired output, either `mp3`, `flac`, `wav`, `ogg`, `m4a`, `weba`, `jpg`, `png`, `gif`, `bmp`, `webp`, `mp4`, `webm`, `mov`, `mkv`, `avi`, or mp4 codecs like `h265`, `h264`, `xvid`, `mpeg4`, `av1` and `vp9`
    - `-o` or `--output`: Directory to save converted files.
 If not provided, it will write to the input file path.